 6. What else can I do to lower my cholesterol?

-Reducing the amount of saturated fat in your diet will also help to lower your cholesterol.
+Reducing the amount of saturated fat in your diet can also help to lower your cholesterol.
 Look at food nutrition labels when you’re out grocery shopping and choose mainly foods that have less than 1.5g of saturated fat per 100g.
 They will show as green on traffic light food labels.
 This blog post explains more about saturated fat and gives suggestions on how to reduce the amount in your diet.

 Research has shown that increasing the amount of exercise you do can also help to lower your cholesterol.
 I personally didn’t increase the amount the exercise I did when I lowered my cholesterol, but I was already fairly active (nothing too strenuous though – mainly long walks with the dog).